 No limits on growth

-While the amount you can invest in an ISA tax-free is limited to £20,000 per person, there’s no limit to how much the value of your investment ISA can grow.
+While the amount you can invest in an ISA tax-free is limited to £20,000 per person, per year, there’s no limit to how much the value of your investment ISA can grow.
 By taking full advantage of the ISA tax shelter, there’s potential to grow a savings pot worth hundreds of thousands of pounds – or even hit the £1 million mark.
-According to HMRC, at the last count there were over 2,000 ISA millionaires in the UK.
-The top 60 have ISAs worth an average £6.2 million.
+According to HMRC, at the last count there were over 4,000 ISA millionaires in the UK.

 Embrace being a disciplined investor